-We’ll be discussing the various contributions that advisors make to their clients’ investment journey in a series of blog posts diving deeper into our 2021 study.
-The first blog post was on the value of actively rebalancing—the A in the formula above—especially during volatile times such as last year.
+We’ll be discussing the various contributions that advisors make to their clients’ investment journey in a series of blog posts diving deeper into our 2022 study.
+The first blog post was on the value of actively rebalancing—the A in the formula above—through all types of market environments.

-This post will look at the B in our formula: behavioral mistakes that investors typically make.
+This post will look at the B in our formula: behavioral coaching that financial advisors provide to their clients.

 The cycle of investor emotions

-Obviously, this investor behavior can hurt investor returns.
+Obviously, this common investor behavior can hurt investor returns.
 Practically speaking, if an investor’s personal situation really hasn’t changed, then staying the course and riding through these periods of volatility is the logical course.
 But that is humanly hard.
 So what can a good advisor do, since we can’t control the markets?
 We can control—or at least help control—this very behavior.
-That means instead of opening an account with a robo-advisor and getting financial advice from Reddit, an investor will have a conversation with his or her advisor where they can coach their clients through these challenging conversations.
+That means instead of panicking and fleeing to cash when markets plunge, an investor will have a conversation with you, where you can coach them through these challenging conversations.
 And that conversation—just that simple conversation—could save them from making a costly mistake.

 Behavioral economics: Where finance and psychology meet

 One of the key beliefs of behavioral economics is that changing bad investor behavior begins with awareness.
-Think about how tracking your daily number of steps with a Fitbit can increase the number of steps you walk each day.
-The power of the Fitbit is the awareness it generates.
+Consider how your smart phone’s screen time app shows how much time you spend on social media and games.
+You probably don’t look at it most days, but what happens the days you do?
+Do you vow to reduce your screen time over the next few days?
 For your clients, behavioral change begins with personal awareness of their investing behavior—of the investment biases that may be causing their mistakes.
-Once our clients are aware of these biases, you, the advisor, can be that accountability partner to help them stay on course.
+Once your clients are aware of these biases, you, the advisor, can be that accountability partner to help them stay on course.

-Within the science of behavioral economics, there are over 200 identified biases that impact their money decisions.2 Here are the five we consider to be the most common—and the most important for advisors to address.
+Within the science of behavioral economics, there are over 200 identified biases that impact money decisions.2 Here are the four we consider to be the most common—and the most important for advisors to address.